5G Boosting Operator Business

 With the high-band 5G frequencies, the spectrum efficiency can be improved with further evolved antenna systems, i.e., massive MIMO systems.
 Several parallel antenna streams can be used to increase coverage through transmit diversity, or improve spectral efficiency with spatial multiplexing for higher data rates.
 Transmit diversity, i.e. sending the same information in different streams can strengthen the signal at the receiver, thus improving the coverage.
 Spatial multiplexing, i.e. sending different information in different antenna streams will fit more data in the air, improving the spectral efficiency.

 The practical limitations for increasing spectral efficiency with massive MIMO deployment arise from the used frequencies.
 The lower the spectrum band, the more physical separation between antenna elements is needed in both transmitter and receiver.
 With the currently used LTE spectrum, and the physical end-user device size limitations the spatial multiplexing is limited by the receive antennas that can be fitted in the end-user devices.
 Typically, smartphones have 2 receive antennas, with some models having been fitted with 4 receive antennas.
 With higher 5G spectrum bands, more antennas can be fitted in the end-user devices to improve spectral efficiency.
 On the network side, antenna systems ranging from 8 to 64 elements are expected to be available for network operators in the 3.6 GHz band.
-Effectively, the advanced massive MIMO antenna systems can improve the 5G downlink coverage to similar levels as the higher LTE bands.
+Effectively, the advanced massive MIMO antenna systems can improve the 5G downlink coverage to similar levels as the higher LTE networks bands.

 Network slicing – opening new revenue streams